-With the new year well underway, it's time to start making those New Years' Resolutions a reality.
-One of the most common New Years' goals expressed by our AwardWallet community this year was to travel more in 2020.
+With the new year well underway, it's time to start making those New Years' resolutions a reality.
+This year, one of the most common New Years' goals expressed by our AwardWallet community was to travel more in 2023.

 There are two main approaches to traveling with points and miles: